nlsfnr/QDV/README.md

-# VDB - Vector Database
+# QDV - Quick and Dirty Vectors

-A minimal database for storing and querying embeddings for machine learning applications.
+A library for computing, storing and querying embeddings, focused on rapid prototyping.